Eumaeus/blackwell_fall_2018/docs/Greek110.md

 (Newer assignments will appear at the top of the list.)

+- For Monday, November 12: Do Drills III and IV on pp. 105–106 of H&Q.
 - For Friday, November 9: Write out Drill II on pp. 105–106 of H&Q.
 - For Tuesday, November 6: Write out Drill I, 1–15, (a), (b), and (c), on p.105 of H&Q.
 - For Monday, November 5: Enter the vocabulary for Unit 4 (p.
 99 in H&Q) into your data.
 Read Unit 4, on some more 1st declension nouns, adjectives, and conditional sentences.